 We suggest that river boats be booked with a small boat specialist.
 A number of European waterways tend to experience low water levels at certain times of year.
 You need to deal with someone who can advise you as to the best times to travel.
-River boat cabins are smallish and many feature twin beds in all but the very top suites.
+River boat cabins are smallish but come equipped with rv water softener and many feature twin beds in all but the very top suites.
 Hardly a “Love Boat”.
 Guests who are over six feet tall may feel cramped.

 There are two potential issues with some of the current river boat fleet that are seldom discussed.
 The necessary low profile of these specially built boats allows them to pass under bridges along the route.
 But that also means that the funnels are low and diesel engines can cause soot to be blown about in the direction of the back of the boat or out on the open decks.
 The second issue concerns the rather lax attitude some of these lines have taken toward on board smoking.
 They do cater to a certain number of European guests and this can result in more smokers than one might find aboard a luxury cruise ship.

 Some river boat passengers complain about the weak, even cheesy entertainment.
 The fact is that river boats are sold at a price that precludes very many guest lecturers or shows of any type.
 The facilities are inadequate for stage productions.
 This means that the evening’s entertainment is often a poorly executed “Port Review” or simply talking with one;s fellow passengers.
 If you are traveling with friends, this is fine.
 But if you are on your own, it may be challenging.

 River boats are neither child friendly or family friendly.
 This is because, once aboard, you will always feel that you have joined a group.
 There is little consideration given on river boats for truly independent travelers who wish to see Europe on their own terms.